voxel51/fiftyone/docs/source/user_guide/using_views.rst

 `[first, last]` frame range of the clip within `filepath`, which points to the source video.

-Note that the `events` field, which had type |VideoClassifications| in the source dataset, now has type |Classification| in the clips view, since each classification has a one-to-one relationship with its clip.
+Note that the `events` field, which had type |TemporalDetections| in the source dataset, now has type |Classification| in the clips view, since each classification has a one-to-one relationship with its clip.